This page addresses many of the frequently asked questions from our users and customers.

 But Kiuwan also allows you to import results from any other static analyzer.

-You only need to transform those reports to Kiuwan input format and attach those results to local analyzer execution.
+You only need to transform those reports to the Kiuwan input format and attach those results to local analyzer execution.

 You can find examples of transformers for HP Fortify and MS-FxCop on: https://github.com/kiuwan/thirdparty-report-importer